The Qutub Minar complex is a collection of architectural marvels located at the Mehrauli Archaeological Park in New Delhi, India. The complex...

 God Bless Birmingham, as it was baptized, is a work on Vyse Street which became famous all over the world because it features in a video on Banksy’s Instagram.
 It shows a homeless person named Ryan on a bench playing the role of Santa Claus, being pulled by two reindeer.
 However, just a few hours later, a vandal added red noses on the reindeer.
 A protective covering now stands in front of the work.

 The same story goes for Port Talbot in Wales.
 The place visible from Google Maps is clean because the piece was created on an anonymous garage just a few months before the photo was taken.
 It is Season’s Greetings, an artwork that, playing with perspective, makes us reflect on pollution.
 What seems to be snow is in reality ashes.
 The reason for choosing Port Talbot was simple: it had just been crowned as the most polluted city in the United Kingdom.
-The piece was removed in May 2019 after a collector, gallery owner John Brandler, payed an incredibly large amount of money to have it and show it in a gallery.
-Therefore, the piece can’t be seen in person in its original place anymore.
+The piece was removed in May 2019 after a collector, gallery owner John Brandler, payed an incredibly large amount of money to have it and show it in a gallery in the city center.
+Therefore, the piece can’t be seen in person in its original place.
+In February 2022, the work was removed from the Welsh town to an undisclosed location.

-In Nottingham, you could find another work of genius.
+In Nottingham, you could find another work of genius, a reason enough to put it in Banksy guide.
 On Rothesay Avenue, on October 13th, 2020, a girl hula-hooping with a tire was found, just next to a bike chained to a lamp post.
 And the bike is missing a tire!
 Banksy claimed his augmented-reality graffiti on October 17th, as usual via his Instagram page.

 Then, the artwork has been removed, like Season’s Greetings (just a year and a half before), from the side of the building in Nottingham and again sold to Brandler.
 He declared that “wanted to help preserve it, as well as put it on display.”

-During summer 2021, Banksy made A Great British Spraycation, a tour in some towns of the UK east coast.
+During summer, Banksy made A Great British Spraycation, a tour in some towns of the UK east coast.
 He created 10 artworks in total, each one with particular significance, resonance and destiny.
 Here’s a map specific to this summer vacation next home, or “staycation” (so explained the word pun).

-In Lowestoft, the artist left three graffiti.
+In Lowestoft, the artist left three graffitis.
+You can find all of them in Banksy guide.
 The first one can be seen in Katwijk Way, Lowestoft, Suffolk, on the side of this previously totally white house.
 The work represents a seagull trying to eat “chips”, which actually are pieces of insulation material.
 This is of course a reference to the normal tendency of seagulls of searching in garbage, and probably a warning against excess of garbage we produce.

-Then, on the bottom of Links Hill, in North Beach (in particular, on the sidewall of this road), a relaxed rat in a deckchair and drinking a cocktail appeared.
+Then, on the bottom of Links Hill, in North Beach, a relaxed rat in a deckchair and drinking a cocktail appeared.
 The rat is a recurrent subject for Banksy, as if it was his counterpart, and here it simply appears like everyone else at that point of the year: on vacation!
 But just below there’s a drain that drips wastewater… Would you continue to ignore pollution?
 The graffiti was soon ruined with white paint, but the local experts are trying to restore it.

 In Great Yarmouth (Norfolk), the artist created two murals in a few meters.